ForNeVeR/checktimer/README.md

 ---
 1. Download the package for your operating system from the [Releases][releases] page.
 2. Unpack the archive.
-3. Make sure the Java 21 instance is active (e.g. by running `java --version` and inspecting the output in the shell).
+3. Make sure the Java 21 instance is active (e.g., by running `java --version` and inspecting the output in the shell).
 4. Start the application using `checktimer-<version>/bin/checktimer` or `checktimer.bat` script.

-The only command line argument is path to the configuration file (see below).
+The only command line argument is the path to the configuration file (see below).
 If no argument is provided, the application will try to read the configuration from `~/checktimer.cfg` file, where `~` is a notation for your user's home directory (`USERPROFILE` on Windows, `HOME` on others).

 For instructions on how to build and run the application from sources, see the [Contributor Guide][docs.contributing].